ned14/outcome/doc/src/content/alternatives/expected.md

 - Predictable runtime overhead on the sad path.

-- Very little bloat added to binaries.
+- Very little codegen bloat added to binaries (though there is a fixed absolute overhead for support libraries).

 - Variant storage means storage overhead is minimal, except when either `T` or `E` has a throwing move constructor which typically causes storage blowup.